-Potvin’s running highlights include first place finishes in the Silverlake 50 km, Elkhorn 50 mile, Croom Trail 50 km, Croom Trail 50 mile, John Holmes 50 km, McNaughton Park 50 mile, Superior Trail 50 km, Dances with Dirt 50 km, Jay Peak Marathon, Michigan Trail Marathon, and the X-Country Marathon.
+Potvin’s running highlights include first place finishes in the Silverlake 50 km, Elkhorn 50 mile, Croom Trail 50 km, Croom Trail 50 mile, John Holmes 50 km, McNaughton Park 50 mile, Superior Trail 50 km, Dances with Dirt 50 km, Jay Peak Marathon, Pinckney Trail Marathon, and the X-Country Marathon.
 He is currently training to run the Shore to Shore Trail across the Upper Peninsula of Michigan.

 He lives with his wife and son in the Metro Detroit area.
 Contact him at pfpotvin at gmail dot com.